ikbal-nayem/Brightness-controler/README.md

 This script will work only in linux OS
 ---

+>Sometimes brightness controller does not wonk after intalling kali in laptop.
+This script may help you to control your brightness with shortcut keys.

-*python3 should be install in your machine*
+*python3 have to install in your machine*

 step 1: Download the git file.